When To Use Brackets Vs Parentheses Math

 Historical Context

 The history of mathematical notation is rich and fascinating.
-Parentheses and brackets were introduced to standardize and clarify mathematical expressions.
-The use of grouping symbols can be traced back to the 16th and 17th centuries, with mathematicians like Rafael Bombelli and Albert Girard contributing to their popularization.
+Think about it: parentheses and brackets were introduced to standardize and clarify mathematical expressions.
+Which means the use of grouping symbols can be traced back to the 16th and 17th centuries, with mathematicians like Rafael Bombelli and Albert Girard contributing to their popularization.
 As mathematical notation evolved, the need for clear and unambiguous symbols became increasingly important, leading to the widespread adoption of parentheses and brackets.

 Core Concepts